AlessiaSgrigna/ADM-HM1/README.md

 In the PDF file there is the complete list of submissions.

 In some exercises I helped myself to write the code with the solutions and with other people's answers that are on the _Discussion_ page.
-I showed in which exerxise I used the solutions in the notebook.
+I showed in which exercise I used the solutions in the notebook.